Online Examination

 Location

 The online examination is administered by Kryterion Inc. a company located in Arizona, USA.
 The online examination is completed via an online proctoring set-up.
 Online proctoring means that you log on through the internet to take your examination.
-You are monitored by a proctor employed by Kryterion during your entire testing session in real-time.
+You are monitored by a proctor employed by Kryterion Inc. during your entire testing session in real-time.
 This monitoring involves your face, voice, desk, and workspace being captured via a webcam, and a recording is made of these images for examination security and the integrity of the examination process.

-If you're currently enrolled to sit the online examination, please contact the Examinations Coordinator for further information.
+If you're currently enrolled to sit the Online Examination, please contact the Examinations Coordinator for further information.

 Delivery